 HORMONES: In the heart, norepinephrine and epinephrine have the same effect since there are only beta receptors.
 But in blood vessels there can be both alpha receptors, which cause vasoconstriction, and beta-2 receptors, which cause vasodilation.
 Since epinephrine preferentially activates beta-2 receptors, it can cause vasodilation if there are sufficient beta-2 receptors.
 This effect is mainly important in skeletal muscles during exercise.

-Two kidney hormones, angiotensin II and vasopressin, are powerful vasoconstrictors.
+Two hormones that regulate kidney physiology, angiotensin II and vasopressin, are powerful vasoconstrictors.
 These play an important role in supporting the arterial pressure during serious decreases in the extracellular fluid volume, such as might occur during serious hemorrhage.

 PARACRINES: We have already frequently encountered vasodilation caused by inflammatory paracrines.
 Another important paracrine, nitric oxide, is released by endothelial cells.
 Some nitric oxide is released continually and plays a role in regulation, for example, in respiratory physiology.
 More is also released during inflammation.